factor/factor/README.txt

   Mac OS X/PowerPC
   Linux/PowerPC

-While Factor may run on other platforms (Solaris/Sparc, Linux/Alpha, and so on), the native compiler will not be available, and thus much functionality will be missing.
-In particular, the following features require the native compiler and only work on supported platforms:
+While Factor may run on other Unix platforms (Solaris/Sparc, Linux/Alpha, and so on), the native compiler will not be available, and thus much functionality will be missing.
+In particular, the following features require the native compiler and only work on supported
+platforms:

   C library interface
   Non-blocking I/O
   Networking

+Factor _will not_ run, at all, on Windows NT or Windows 9x.

 * Compiling Factor